 Sai are tapered metal bars with thumb-like cross guards, making them look like a small tridents.
 Saijustu, the art of using the sai a self-defense tool, is one of the hallmarks of kobudō.

 Sai are wielded in pairs.
 This is because the most prevalent weapons of that era (i.e., the katana and various polearms) were two-handed weapons, which are vulnerable to Kūsankū movements.
 In general, one sai is used to block, parry, or trap an opponent’s weapons while the other sai counterattacks.
 Sai were especially effective against the katana.
-Obtaining the katana’s famously sharp edge required blades to be forged from extremely hard high-carbon steels, which are brittle.
+The katana’s famously sharp edge required construction from extremely hard high-carbon steels, which are brittle.
 By trapping a blade in its tines and twisting, the sai can apply enough torque to snap a sword in half.

 It was once common to carry three sai, and using one as a throwing weapon.
 Because of their size, weight, and balance, thrown sai are only useful as an atemi directed at an opponent’s feet or legs from ranges less than 20’ (6 m).
 As such, we do not recommend throwing the sai.